 …but less so in practice

 The Echo II Tarp, the most important part of the system, doesn't perform as well on its own as other two-person tarps due to its small dimensions.
-Consequently, we highly recommend using the insert and/or beak for foul weather use.
+Consequently, we highly recommend using the insert and beak for foul weather use.

 Rear view of the Hyperlite Mountain Gear Echo II Insert.
 It pitches best in sites where you can stake the bottom corners out.

-This is the lightest two-person double wall tent we've tested if you do not count the weight of the required adjustable trekking poles.
+This model is the lightest two-person double wall tent we've tested if you do not count the weight of the required adjustable trekking poles.
 The complete package we tested weighs 1 pound 12.3 ounces, without the weight of stakes (you need to add your own or add them to your HMG order).
 That's less than one pound per person.
 Although this weight may appear impressive if you are coming from a backpacking tent background, other ultralight shelters weigh much less and perform similarly well.
 The most notable example is the ZPacks Duplex, with a minimum weight of 14.5 ounces.

 Weight Bottom Line: